dw5/ffenmass/README.md

 <br>

 ### Features
- - Proccecing whole directories from the CLI interface.
+ - Processing whole directories with ffmpeg.
  - Recreating directories with identical foldernames/filenames on the output.
+ - Skipping Files that have alredy been processed.
+ - Deleting half processed files, to keep output directory clean.
+ - Cool loading bars, I guess.

 <br>

 <!-- GETTING STARTED -->
 ### Getting Started

-FFenmass is an ffmpeg wrapper, adding the ability to manipulate media files in directories and recreate them recursively.
+FFenmass is an ffmpeg wrapper, adding the ability to process media files in directories and recreate them recursively.
-Currently works in **Linux** folder structures only.
+Currently works only with **Linux** folder structures.
-**Windows** support is planned.

 ### Prerequisites

-FFenmass only requires **ffmpeg** and **python3**.
+ - `ffmpeg`
+ - `tqdm`
+ - `yaspin`